Clnall/ResourcesAndNotes/InterviewQuestions(C++)/45ConceptualCodingInterviewQuestions.md

 ### 30.)
 What is object-oriented programming? <br>
 ### 31.)
 What is the purpose of a loop in programming? <br>
 ### 32.)
 What is a conditional statement? <br>
+A conditional statement is a statement that can be evaluate as true or false.
 ### 33.)
 What is debugging? <br>
+Debugging is the process of finding and correcting errors in code.
+Examples of some errors could be in syntax, scope, or function.
 ### 34.)
 What is recursion? <br>
 A class that calls itself with a break condition.
 ### 35.)
 What are the differences between linear and non-linear data structures? <br>